- Next Steps

 If you contribute more than the maximum limit in a given year, the excess and any earnings on it must be withdrawn or corrected by the filing deadline (no extensions) of the following year.
 This usually occurs only for business owners who work a second job and neither company enforces the contribution limit.

-You must begin taking Required Minimum Distributions (RMDs) from the Individual(k) account by April 1 of the calendar year after you turn 70½ or by April 1 of the calendar year after you retire, whichever is later.
 The amount of the RMD is calculated according to tables provided by the IRS based on life expectancy.
 RMDs apply to both pre-tax and Roth contributions.
 The same penalty assessed on failure to meet IRA RMDs (50%) applies to Individual(k) RMDs.
 However, you are eligible to take distributions at 55.

 Testing for Non-Discrimination